tm-a-t/telegram-bot-handbook/en/chats/forums.md

-# Understanding Telegram Forums for Bots
+# Developing Telegram Bots for Forums

 Forums are groups splitted into multiple topics.